American Family Field

 cropped-stadium-insider-transparent-logo

-One benefit of traveling to the smallest market in MLB is the ease and speed of traveling around the city.
-Traffic is usually light, destinations are never very far away, and there are multiple options for getting around the city.
+One benefit of traveling to the smallest market in MLB is the ease and speed of traveling around the city; traffic is usually light, destinations are never very far away.
 The same is true for getting to the game.
 Despite American Family Field being located in the middle of an immense parking lot, there are still multiple convenient ways to get to the stadium.

 –Shuttles generally begin transporting people 1-2 hours before the game starts until approximately the 2nd-3rd inning.